retifrav/ASs/README.md

 ### write2log

 Shared-ish script with logging function to call from other scripts.
-It logs strings in the specified text file.
+It logs strings to the specified text file.